paponius/userstyles/README.md

 It is because I use non-commercial licence, CC BY-NC-SA 4.0, and Stylish is making money on exploiting its users and misusing user created content commercially.

 ### GIT
-My styles are not here in git now.
+All styles using this look-alike theme are located Styles using Around 40 indistyles are not here in git now.
-You can find them in this _Store_: https://userstyles.world/user/papo
+They are for now only in USw repository: https://userstyles.world/user/papo
 Use **Issues** here in Github to report a problem.

 If you really really want to fix a _style_, you can commit the whole css file here and I'll manually link it or copy it to USw Store.